Les Miserables will live one day more on Broadway.

 "I am delighted that Broadway audiences will now join the millions of Americans who have already flocked to see this glorious new staging and spectacular re-imagined scenery inspired by the paintings of Victor Hugo," said Mackintosh in a statement.

 And then there's Les Mis: the movie.
-Tom Hooper's faithful, melodramatic and polarizing big-screen adaptation has earned eight Academy Award nominations including best picture, best actor for Hugh Jackman and best actress for Anne Hathaway.
+Tom Hooper's faithful, melodramatic and polarizing big-screen adaptation has earned eight Academy Award nominations including best picture, best actor for Hugh Jackman and best supporting actress for Anne Hathaway.

 The Universal film, co-produced by Mackintosh and Working Title Films, has grossed $400 million at the global box office and $150 million in domestic ticket sales.